“How do I get fit and healthy?”

 As a teacher, I would be remiss if I didn’t point out the shocking connection between exercise and education.
 Increasing studies reveal that regular physical activity markedly boosts test scores, improves student behavior (even ADHD), helps calm effects of trauma, and builds positive class community.

-Exercise can be integrated into individual classes (ex: a quick running-in-place or stretch break, or an activity that requires walking around the room to complete), but ideally schools will realize how powerful movement is, and budget time, space, and money to make movement, because the next generation depends on it.
+Exercise can be integrated into individual classes (ex: a quick running-in-place or movement breaks, or an activity that requires walking around the room to complete), but ideally schools will realize how powerful movement is, and budget time, space, and money to make movement, because the next generation depends on it.

 Think about it this way: if you were the principal, and a magician told you there was a tool that could raise your students’ test scores, make them happier, and extend their lives, wouldn’t you jump to buy it?
 Oh wait — it’s just exercise!